metomi/rose/sphinx/installation.rst

    * Rose, Bash, Python, cherrypy, jinja2.

 Connectivity requirements:
-   * Must be able to access the home directories of users' cylc run directories.
+   * Must be able to access the home directories of users' Cylc run directories.

 Hosts For Rosie Subversion Repositories And The Rosie Web Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^